 What is an Importer of Record (IOR)?

 An Importer of Record (IOR) ensures that imported goods comply with all regulations and legal requirements.
-Think of them as your paperwork and compliance expert for international shipping.
+In simple terms, the importer of record definition highlights that they are your paperwork and compliance expert for international shipping.
 The IOR handles the entire import process, from managing documentation and paying duties to interacting with customs officials.
+Understanding the IOR importer of record meaning is crucial for anyone engaged in international trade.

 An IOR handles several crucial tasks: